cavaliercoder/wmilab/README.md

 * Improve script generators (C#, C++, C, Powershell, Perl, etc.)

 * Add menu to get associators/references of linked objects (such as those in assoc/ref query results)

-* Add MOF Views

-* Add support for displaying values with a 'Units' qualifier

 ### Example Queries